 If you’re looking to monetize your blog, then WordPress is the best choice.
 You can add Google Adsense, affiliate links, and advertisement banners easily on your blog.

-Moreover, you can create an eCommerce page on your WordPress blog easily and sell your products.
+Moreover, you can create an eCommerce page on your WordPress blog easily and sell your products to make money.
 There are multiple eCommerce plugins for WordPress that let you enable eCommerce features on your WordPress blog.

 Blogger Monetization Options